-- (1) The applicant seeks a Development Permit for Reconfiguring a Lot Boundary Realignment (2 into 2 lots) at 700 Coonambula Road, Riverleigh; land described as lot Lot 2 and 8SP224113. - (2) Proposed lot two (2) will have an area of about 42.8ha with road frontage to Jarvis Road (unformed) and 263m road frontage to Coonambula Road (formed). - (3) Proposed lot eight (8) will have an area of about 47.9ha with 549m road frontage to Coonambula Road. - (4) The stated objective of the application is to gain approval for boundary realignment (2 into 2 lots) within the rural zone - (5) There is an existing dwelling and outbuildings on lot eight (8). - (6) The existing use of lot two (2) is an orchard. - (7) The Council must assess the application against the assessment benchmarks, having regard to those matters set out in the Planning Act 2016 and Planning Regulation 2017, and decide the application in accordance with the decision rules in s60(2) and s60(5).
+- (1) The applicant seeks a Development Permit for Reconfiguring a Lot Boundary Realignment (2 into 2 lots) at 345 Cockings Road, Dundarrah; land described as lot 104MZ277 and 23MZ294. - (2) The stated objective of the proposal is to realign the boundaries to provide lots that are consistent with the outcomes of the rural zone. - (3) The proposed development results in an improved layout as both lots will have access to a formed road. - (4) The site is used for pastoral purposes.
+The existing lot 104 accommodates an agricultural building. - (5) The Council must assess the application against the assessment benchmarks, having regard to those matters set out in the Planning Act 2016 and Planning Regulation 2017, and decide the application in accordance with the decision rules in s60(2) and s60(5).
 The attached Statement of reasons sets out the rationale for deciding to approve the application.